nhn/tui.calendar/docs/en/apis/theme.md

 #### week-timeGridHalfHourLine

 In the weekly/daily view, specifies the dividing line of every 30 minutes of an hour in the timed event area.
-You can specify the lower border with `borderBottom`, and the default value is `'none'`.
+You can specify the bottom border with `borderBottom`, and the default value is `'none'`.

 | Default                                                                                 | Example                                                                                |
 | --------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |